phm07/bananascript/README.md

 BananaScript is a strongly typed, interpreted programming language written in Go.
 It was inspired by the Monkey language and its [original interpreter](https://interpreterbook.com/).

+## Playground

+Check the language out in the [BananaScript Playground](https://playground.pauhull.de/).

 ## Builds
 Pre-built binaries are available [here](https://builds.pauhull.de).